chrisparsons83/FFDiscordClub/rules.md

 12.4.
 Playoff matches will be one-week playoff games.

-12.5.
-Playoffs will be reseeded after each week.

 ## 13. League Hierarchy

 13.1.
 The FFDiscord Association is distributed into two "tiers": Tier One, and Tier Two.
 Tier One consists of a single 12-member league, known as the Champions League.
 Tier Two consists of multiple 12-member leagues, and can vary in quantity of leagues from season to season.